 - 1.14 The first Sheepy Parish Neighbourhood Plan was 'made' by Hinckley and Bosworth Borough Council on 19 March 2019.
 This followed a successful local referendum on 14 March 2019 when, on a turnout of 31.3%, 90.6% supported the first Neighbourhood Plan.
-This Plan is approaching two years old and we have decided to review and update it to: - Take account of the latest National Planning Policy Framework which was updated on 19 February 2019; and - Introduce more detailed design guidance. - 1.15 The first Neighbourhood Plan was the subject of considerable community input.
+We have decided to review and update the Plan, primarily to: - Take account of the latest National Planning Policy Framework which was updated in 2021; and - Introduce more detailed design guidance. - 1.15 The first Neighbourhood Plan was the subject of considerable community input.
 This included public exhibitions, workshops, questionnaires, leaflets, an independent examination as well as a referendum. - 1.16 There is no timeframe within which neighbourhood plans are required to be reviewed or updated.
-However, areas with neighbourhood plans that are less than two years old can benefit from added protection provided criteria are met. - 1.17 The Parish Council has concluded that some material changes are required to the first Neighbourhood Plan but the broad nature of it should not change.
-These modifications are incorporated into a Pre-Submission Draft version of the revised Neighbourhood Plan. - 1.18 The consultation period on the Pre-Submission Draft version of the revised Neighbourhood Plan for Sheepy Parish ran from Tuesday 20 April to Tuesday 1 June 2021.
+However, areas with neighbourhood plans that are less than two years old can benefit from added protection provided criteria are met. - 1.17 The Parish Council has concluded that some material changes are required to the first Neighbourhood Plan but the broad nature of it should not change. - 1.18 The consultation period on the Pre-Submission Draft version of the revised Neighbourhood Plan for Sheepy Parish ran from Tuesday 20 April to Tuesday 1 June 2021. - 1.19 A copy of the Pre-Submission Draft version of the revised Neighbourhood Development Plan was made available to download, along with supporting documentation, on the Parish Council website: